rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 ![Enable Windows Support]({{< baseurl >}}/img/rancher/enable-windows-support.png)

+After you select this option, resume [Creating a Cluster with Custom Nodes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#create-the-custom-cluster) from [step 6]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#step-6).

 ### Networking Option

-When choosing a network provider for a cluster that supports Windows, the only option available is Flannel.
+When choosing a network provider for a cluster that supports Windows, the only option available is Flannel, as [host-gw](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) is needed for IP routing.

 ![Flannel]({{< baseurl >}}/img/rancher/flannel.png)

-If you want some automation supporting by cloud environment, such as load balancers or persistent storage devices, please follow [Selecting Cloud Providers]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers) to configure.
+If your nodes are hosted by a cloud provider and you want automation support such as load balancers or persistent storage devices, see [Selecting Cloud Providers]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers) for configuration info.

 ### Node Configuration